jdrub/inverse-kinematics-simple-solver/README.md

 x - changes perspective to show the X-axis on the horizontal axis

-z - changes perspective to show the y-axis on the horizontal axis
+z - changes perspective to show the z-axis on the horizontal axis

 i - changes perspective to an isomorphic view